Luke Walsh: Playing career

 Walsh came to prominence at Newcastle after the retirement of Andrew Johns and injuries to Jarrod Mullen during the 2007 season.
 Although hampered by an ankle injury which kept him out of premier league, Walsh was able to make his début at halfback in round 12 against the Sydney Roosters.
 Walsh underwent surgery on his ankle at the end of the season.

 In mid-March 2009, Walsh signed with the Penrith Panthers, which would enable him to play for the Panthers in the 2009 season.
 Wearing jumper number 14, Walsh scored the opening try against the Gold Coast Titans on his Penrith debut.
 Walsh was named the Players' Player of the Panthers for 2011.

 On 28 May 2013 Walsh agreed a deal with St. Helens.
 After two seasons at St Helens Walsh joined fellow Super League side Catalans Dragons.
-A mainstay of the team in 2017, Walsh was injured in the game against the Hull Kingston Rovers in the third round of the 2018 season and on 24 April 2018 he announced his retirement from playing on medical advice.
+A mainstay of the team in 2017, Walsh was injured in the game against Hull Kingston Rovers in the third round of the 2018 season and on 24 April 2018 he announced his retirement from playing on medical advice.
 Walsh currently plays as a halfback for Central Charlestown Butcher Boys in the Newcastle Rugby League first grade competition.

+On 25 Dec 2024 it was reported that he had signed for Macquarie Scorpions, playing in the Newcastle Rugby League, for the 2025 season.